 You have your media list now you need your media messaging.

 CEOs can be exceptional at town halls and presenting in a boardroom, but a successful media interview requires clear and concise messaging that is delivered in a news-friendly way.
 Broadcast media refer to these tight, 10 – 15 second answers as ‘grabs’.

-Prepare your CEO by organising Media Training so that he or she can practice their presentation skills and learn how to put approved key messages in to their own voice.
+Prepare your CEO by organising Media Training so that he or she can practice their presentation skills and learn how to put approved key messages into their own voice.

 The most common fear executives have is facing the media and getting stumped by a tricky question.
-Quality media training will provide them ‘bridging’ techniques to help manage a difficult interview and help them feel more comfortable.
+Quality media training will provide them with ‘bridging’ techniques to help manage a difficult interview and help them feel more comfortable.